Hasnep/ilhaformosa/README.md

 [Download](https://github.com/Hasnep/ilhaformosa/releases) the most recent release.

 ## Current commands

 Use `help` or `?` to get a list of commands or `help/? [command]` to get information about a specific command.
+Use the `tab` key to autocomplete commands and arguments.

 * `bank [withdraw/deposit] [amount/max/all]`
 * `borrow [amount/max/all]`
 * `buy [food/ship name]`